 I’ve picked off caterpillars from the neighbouring curly kale too, but I’m doubting that this will be enough to save the fellow brassicas.

 Another Heartbreaking Brassica Massacre

-Last year I jokingly dubbed the cabbage white infestation as a ‘brassica massacre’, and truth be told I just shrugged my shoulders at losing my kale, cavolo nero, sprouts and broccoli.
+Last year I jokingly dubbed the cabbage white infestation as a ‘brassica massacre’, and truth be told I just shrugged my shoulders at losing my kale, cavolo nero, sprouts, and broccoli.
 This scale of crop loss had never happened to me before, surely it was just one of those things?

 But 2 years running is pretty heartbreaking in relative allotment terms, especially when it’s the kale being destroyed.
-I’ve waxed lyrical about kale loads on Real Men Sow, but this hardy green really is a true cold winter in my house.
+I’ve waxed lyrical about kale loads on Real Men Sow, but this hardy green really is a truly cold winter in my house.

 Maybe if it was something else other than kale that the butterflies were feasting, things might be different, but seeing my lovely, verdant plants stripped so quickly is depressing.

 Worst of all, I see no way of winning this battle.
 Growing in my garden seems to attract more cabbage white than the plot does.
 Maybe this butterfly is on the increase.
 Perhaps they like the warm summers we seem to be blessed with recently.
 Either way, I’m feeling quite powerless to stop them.